fasca/social/README.md

 #### Data

 Where to store data like Images & Pics from Users ?
-- Create a Windows Azure Blob Storage to store all User Files
+- Use MySQL Blob System

 #### Create Basic Functions